Attorney General (Ontario)

 The Attorney General of Ontario is the chief legal adviser to His Majesty the King in Right of Ontario and, by extension, the Government of Ontario.
-The Attorney General is a senior member of the Executive Council of Ontario (the cabinet) and oversees the Ministry of the Attorney General – the department responsible for the oversight of the justice system in the province of Ontario.
-The Attorney General is an elected Member of Provincial Parliament who is appointed by the Lieutenant Governor of Ontario on the constitutional advice of the Premier of Ontario.
+The attorney general is a senior member of the Executive Council of Ontario, and oversees the Ministry of the Attorney General, which is the department responsible for the oversight of the justice system in the province of Ontario.

-The goal of the Ministry of the Attorney General is to provide a fair and accessible justice system that reflects the needs of the diverse communities it serves across government and the province.
-The Ministry represents the largest justice system in Canada and one of the largest in North America.
-It strives to manage the justice system in an equitable, affordable and accessible way throughout the province.

-Doug Downey was appointed Attorney General of Ontario on 20 June 2019, replacing Caroline Mulroney.
+The attorney general is an elected Member of Provincial Parliament who is appointed by the Lieutenant Governor of Ontario on the constitutional advice of the Premier of Ontario.
+Doug Downey was appointed attorney general of Ontario on 20 June 2019, replacing Caroline Mulroney.
+Most holders of the office have been practising lawyers, with the exception of Mulroney and Marion Boyd.

 Authority

-The Attorney General has the authority to represent the provincial government in court personally, but this task is almost always delegated to crown attorneys, or to crown counsel in civil cases.
-Both Ian Scott and Roy McMurtry, who were prominent courtroom lawyers before entering politics, acted for Ontario in constitutional appeals before the Supreme Court of Canada.
+The attorney general has the authority to represent the provincial government in court personally, but this task is often delegated to crown attorneys, or to crown counsel in civil cases.
+Previous Attorneys General Ian Scott and Roy McMurtry were both courtroom lawyers before entering politics, and later acted for Ontario in constitutional appeals before the Supreme Court of Canada.

-Most holders of the office have been practising lawyers or had legal training.
-Marion Boyd was the only Attorney General who was not a lawyer until Caroline Mulroney's appointment.
-Although Mulroney studied and practised law in the United States, she is not legally able to practise law in Canada.